 - Pack lunches and healthy snacks for the car.
-This strategy will help you manage nutrition for you and your family, and it can also help you avoid constantly going through drive-thrus, gas station snacks (Although, beef jerky and Pringles are quite tempting!), and other fast food options that can add up.
+This strategy will help you manage nutrition for you and your family.
+It can also help you avoid constantly buying gas station snacks and fast food options that can add up.

 Pack clothes you might need first on the top of your suitcase.
 Sweatshirts, a pair of socks, sandals, and hats are all things you might want to pull out to wear in the car.
-If you are traveling with little ones, have an emergency set of clothes easily accessible, since you never know what might be spilled, or worse.
+If you are traveling with little ones, have an emergency set of clothes easily accessible, since you never know what might be spilled.
 Some other packing strategies include:

-- A reusable water bottle filled with ice water to start your trip.
+- Fill a reusable water bottle with ice water to start your trip.
 You can always refill later.

-- Entertainment: music playlists, audiobooks, electronics, sticker books, small toys, and even old school “I spy” games.
+- Bring entertainment like music playlists, audiobooks, electronics, sticker books, small toys, and even old school “I spy” games.

 - Pack snacks where they are easy to reach.
-If you are traveling with kids, pack an obscene amount of snacks.
-It’s like they never stop snacking.
-Ever.
+If you are traveling with kids, pack plenty of extra snacks.
+You will likely need them.

 - Have a trash bag handy.
-Otherwise the door compartments become stuffed with wrappers, food, etc.
+This prevents the door compartments from getting stuffed with wrappers, food, napkins, etc.

-Each day of your family road trip with kids will offer its own challenges (and opportunities), so keep a flexible state of mind to avoid stressing out over not keeping within the exact agenda that you’ve mapped out to the minute.
+Each day of your family road trip with kids will offer its own challenges and opportunities.
+Keep a flexible state of mind to avoid stressing out over straying from your exact agenda.
 Road construction, accidents, and bridge closures can all affect your perfectly planned schedule.
 On the ‘opportunities’ side, you never know when something interesting or fun might pop up along the way.
-A roadside waterfall to explore, the world’s biggest baseball bat statue, or even a lifesize dinosaur gift shop.
+A roadside waterfall to explore, the world’s biggest baseball bat statue, or even a lifelike dinosaur gift shop.

 How to Pick Your Destinations

-As we said earlier, picking your destinations ahead of time can help you save money and the stress of trying to book something last minute.
+Picking your destinations ahead of time can help you save money and the stress of trying to book something last minute.
 Consider how far you want to drive each day.
-If you are traveling with small children, maybe stick with a five to six hour a day (or less) distance.
+If you are traveling with small children, stick with a maximum of five to six hours in the car.
 Try limiting your destinations so you can spend more time in each one.
-This way you can explore more (and relax a lot more)!
+This way you can explore and relax a lot more.

 For a southern route filled with sunshine, theme parks, water sports, and pool time, try this drive.
 Hungry travelers may especially appreciate all the amazing food options in Orlando.